 What Is Keratoconus and How Is It Treated?

-Keratoconus is a medical condition that affects the cornea — the clear front layer of the eye.
-In this condition, the cornea becomes thinner and bulges forward into a cone shape rather than its normal dome curvature.
+Keratoconus is a condition of the cornea — the clear window at the front of the eye.
+Instead of holding its normal dome shape, the cornea gradually thins and bulges forward into a cone.
+That change in shape is what distorts your vision.

 Symptoms of Keratoconus